khyperia/weechat-discord/readme.md

 Weechat Discord
 ===============

 Currently a work in progress.
-I deeply apologize to anyone who may stumble upon this repository in hopes of finding an elusive weechat-discord bridge before it is finished, or worse, stumble upon it and find it abandoned.
+Me and a couple friends use it daily, so it's usable, but may have the occasional bug.

 ### Building